dukeofharen/wp-dev-kit/README.md

 You can also connect with the MySQL DB with your favourite DB tooling, by connecting with host `localhost` and port `3306`.

+### Restoring a "live" environment

+Part of WordPress development is working with actual data.
+To make this possible, import functionality has been built.
+To begin, make a complete dump of the MySQL database for the environment you want to import locally.
+Place it in the `restore` folder and call it `dump.sql`.
+Make sure nothing important is in your local dev DB, BECAUSE ALL TABLES WILL BE DELETED!